 Mount Olive is a very small town located in the state of North Carolina.
-With a population of 4,728 people and four constituent neighborhoods, Mount Olive is the 168th largest community in North Carolina.
+With a population of 4,740 people and four constituent neighborhoods, Mount Olive is the 168th largest community in North Carolina.

 Mount Olive is an extremely ethnically-diverse town.
 The people who call Mount Olive home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Olive residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Mount Olive include Haitian, Irish, German, and Scottish.
+Important ancestries of people in Mount Olive include English, German, Irish, and African.

 Foreign born people are also an important part of Mount Olive's cultural character, accounting for 15.84% of the town’s population.

 The most common language spoken in Mount Olive is English.
 Other important languages spoken here include French and Spanish.